hamzadaoud/orbit-odyssey-privacy-policy/README.md

     <div class="container">
         <h1 class="mt-5">Privacy Policy for Orbit Odyssey</h1>
         <p>Last updated: 02/07/2024</p> <!-- Updated date -->
+        <h2>Introduction</h2>
+        <p>Welcome to Orbit Odyssey.
+This privacy policy explains how we collect, use, and disclose information when you use our mobile application.</p>
         <h2>Data Safety Section - Orbit Odyssey</h2>
         <h3>Data Collection and Usage</h3>
         <p>Orbit Odyssey ("the App") respects user privacy and is committed to transparent data practices.
 This section outlines how the App collects, uses, and handles data, including any third-party services utilized.</p>